errsole/errsole.js/README.md

 * **Custom Logger:** We are introducing a custom logger that supports all log levels (error, warn, info, debug) and allows custom JSON logging.
 * **Error Notifications:** We will implement a notification system that sends alerts about errors directly to your Email or Slack.

+## Contribution and Support

+**Contribution:** We welcome contributions!
+If you have ideas for improvements, feel free to fork the repository, make your changes, and submit a pull request.

+**Support:** Have questions, facing issues, or want to request a feature?
+Open an issue on the GitHub repository.

 ## License

 [MIT](LICENSE)